 - Eldorado Climbing: http://eldowalls.com/, the site is unfortunately using a self-signed certificate, but it has the most interesting walls.
 Ships from Colorado.

 - Atomik Climbing Holds: https://www.atomikclimbingholds.com/.
-More holds in specific colors and interesting shapes.
+More holds in specific colors and interesting shapes (see the football in above picture).
 Ships from Utah.
 This site also has a lot of useful documentation.

 - Rainbow Mulch: https://rainbowmulch.com/.
-They come in various colors in 500-lb bulk bags on pallets.
+They come in various colors in 500-lb bulk or 15-lb individual bags on pallets.
 Ships from Ohio.
+I had unplanned falls and I am happy to report that they absorb shock well.